Fine Dining Server Resume Sample

 In a job where differentiation may be at a bare minimum, the key to staying ahead of the competition lies in your details.

-Look back at the Fine Dining Server resume job description we wrote in the sample resume.
+Look back at the Fine Dining Server objective statement we wrote in the sample resume.
 We made sure Oliver’s scope of responsibilities looked different from one employer to the next.

 In his first job, most of his tasks were basic responsibilities expected of food servers.
 But in a little over a year, you could see in his current employment that he has assumed some management responsibility.